 Sound guy at Butlin’s Holiday Camp Theater, programmer at a London computer learning company, more songs written, more home studio gear, more doubts about his ability to be anybody in the music business.
 Sam was now in his 60s.

 Then an emotional whirlwind occurred in west London.
 Sam got married.
 Got visas to the magical place called “America”.
 Landed in Austin, Texas.
 To live.
 For good.

 More studio gear.
 A wonderful, miraculous, digital, musical hurdy-gurdy.
 More songs.
 More harmonies.
 More confidence.
 Sam is now 77 years of age, proof that it’s never too late to follow the dream.

-Seven tracks of the album “Yellow and Other Sounds” are live on Spotify, Apple Music, and all other major steaming platforms.
-More singles on the album will be released this year.
+12 tracks of the album “Yellow and Other Sounds” are live on Spotify, Apple Music, and all other major steaming platforms.
+More singles and albums on the way.